brandon-m-wang/cs198-75/src/web-hw/hw5.md

 setup: There are some dependencies you will need to install, but it will be covered in the first part of the homework.
 skeleton: https://github.com/brandon-m-wang/cubstart-hw5-skeleton.git
+sections:
+  - type: phs
+    partheader: "Part 1: Installing Dependencies"
+  - type: ps
+    paragraph: "The dependencies are already laid out in the
+      <mark><code>package.json</code></mark> file.
+They are all React.js
+      dependencies.
+As a general rule of thumb, to install all the dependencies on your local machine so that you can run the project locally, you can simply navigate to the project root directory in the terminal (or within VSCode visit Terminal > New Terminal) and run:"
+  - type: cbs
+    codeblock:
+      code: npm install
+      lang: cpp
 ---